gianmarcoalberti/GmAMisc/README.md

 <br>

 `robustBAplot()`: function to plot a robust version of the Bland-Altman plot.
-The function allows to plot a robust version of the Bland-Altman plot.
-The chart is based on robust (i.e. resistant to outlying values) measures of central tendency and variability: median and Median Absolute Deviation (MAD) (Wilcox R R. 2001. *Fundamentals of modern statistical methods: Substantially improving power and accuracy*.
+It returns a chart based on robust (i.e. resistant to outlying values) measures of central tendency and variability: median and Median Absolute Deviation (MAD) (Wilcox R R. 2001. *Fundamentals of modern statistical methods: Substantially improving power and accuracy*.
 New York: Springer) instead of mean and standard deviation.
-The x-axis displays the median of the estimated and reported duration, while the y-axis represents their difference.
+The x-axis displays the median of the two variables being compared, while the y-axis represents their difference.
 A solid horizontal line represents the bias, i.e. the median of the differences reported on the y-axis.
 Two dashed horizontal lines represent the region in which 95percent of the observations are expected to lie; they are set at the median plus or minus `z*(MAD/0.6745)`.

 <br>

 ## History
+`version 0.2`:
+bug fixes, improvement to the help documentation, iprovements to the README file.

 `version 0.1`:
 first release.